maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

 ## Convenience tools for generating lists of values.

-If you want to putput a list of values without Maxima's normal bracket symbols you can use
+If you want to output a list of values without Maxima's normal bracket symbols you can use

     stack_disp_comma_separate([a,b,sin(pi)]);